Henry Friendly: Education

-Although he missed several periods of school away on family vacations, Friendly skipped three grades, taking interests in American history and English literature—especially English writers George Eliot and William Makepeace Thackeray—but avoided science.
+Although he missed several periods of school away on family vacations, Friendly skipped three grades.
+He took interests in American history and English literature—especially English writers George Eliot and William Makepeace Thackeray—but avoided science.
 He became a versatile student at the Elmira Free Academy, where he was considered one of the "most brilliant students ever to attend" and once discovered a mathematical error in its trigonometry textbook.
 He was chosen to be class valedictorian and editor-in-chief of the academy's newspaper, The Vindex.
-Upon graduating in 1919, he sat the New York Regents Examinations, attaining the highest scores ever recorded in its 55-year history.
+Upon graduating in 1919, he sat the New York Regents Examinations and attained the highest scores ever recorded in its 55-year history.

-After obtaining a copy of its catalogue, Friendly was drawn to Harvard; two months after his sixteenth birthday, he left Elmira for Cambridge to matriculate at Harvard College, which had accepted him on merit.
-He was a taciturn, underage student—the sole undergraduate from Elmira, unfamiliar with classmates, and lacking social skills in a college whose students disproportionately came from elite families and belonged to exclusive clubs.
+After obtaining a copy of its catalog, Friendly was drawn to Harvard; two months after his sixteenth birthday, he left Elmira for Cambridge to matriculate at Harvard College, which had accepted him on merit.
+He was an isolated, underage student among classmates who largely came from elite families and belonged to exclusive clubs.
 (Note: Future mathematician Marshall Stone, a member of Delta Kappa Epsilon and a classmate, never encountered him during the college's social events.)
-Instead, Friendly frequented the Boston Symphony Orchestra, the Museum of Fine Arts, and immersed himself with a focus in history, philosophy, and government, achieving superlative grades every year.
-He especially enjoyed history, a pursuit reinforced by Harvard's modern approach that emphasized the field's intellectual and political aspects.
+Instead, Friendly frequented the Boston Symphony Orchestra, the Museum of Fine Arts, and immersed himself with a focus in history, philosophy, and government.
+He especially enjoyed history, a pursuit reinforced by Harvard's emphasis on the field's intellectual and political aspects.
 Indicating his standing as one of Harvard's top eight students, Friendly's performance won him election to the Phi Beta Kappa honor society.
 His successes in the classroom were noticed by peers.
 Classmate Albert Gordon recalled: "we thought of him not only as the smartest in the class but the smartest at Harvard College."